 We deliver our projects with national and local partners who bring expertise and local knowledge that increases our impact.
 We also aim to deliver innovative Nepalese technology through local partners in the renewable energy supply chain.
 Our programme is primarily located within the West, Mid-West, and Far-West development region.
 A full project list can be found on the interactive map here.

 We are at the forefront of piloting and testing new renewable energy technology for their appropriateness in poor, remote communities.
-Our Hydram programme -Working with in-country partners we introduced this innovate water pumping technology and have supported the manufacture of the system locally in Nepal.
+Working with in-country partners we introduced the innovative Hydralic Ram Pump (Hydram) water pumping technology and have supported the manufacture of the system locally in Nepal.
 So far, our Hydram programme has reached 13 communities across five districts, in Nepal, lifting water for 2,538 people, with communities now able to grow crops on land that was previously barren during the dry season.
 Similarly, drawing on learning from our work in our Kenya programme, we are testing the suitability of solar microgrids to meet energy needs for off-grid communities and local institutions such as clinics.

 A critical component of energy poverty that can often be overlooked is access to clean cooking facilities.
 Firewood and cattle dung remain the main source of cooking fuel for over 4 million households in Nepal.
 Our clean cooking programme tackles this through biogas technology.
 Biogas systems offer a healthy and more environmentally friendly cooking alternative, and have the added benefit of producing nutrient rich slurry as a biproduct.
 Our projects support communities to use this slurry for agricultural production, and even for commercial use.